Cameron Mathison

 Cameron Arthur Mathison (born August 25, 1969) is a Canadian-American actor and television host.
-From 1997 to 2011, he played the role of Ryan Lavery on All My Children.
+From 1997 to 2011, he played Ryan Lavery in All My Children.
+Since 2021, he has portrayed the role of Drew Cain on General Hospital.
+He has also had numerous roles in various Hallmark movies.

-Early life and personal life
+Early life

-Mathison was born on August 25, 1969, in Sarnia, Ontario, Canada, the second of two sons of parents Bill and Loretta.
-Mathison attended Thornlea Secondary School in Thornhill, Ontario and McGill University in Montreal, Quebec.
+Mathison was born on August 25, 1969 in Sarnia, Ontario, Canada, the second of two sons of parents Bill and Loretta.
+Mathison attended Thornlea Secondary School in Thornhill, Ontario and McGill University in Montreal, Quebec where he captained the McGill Redmen men's basketball team.
 He graduated in 1993 with a bachelor's degree in Civil Engineering.

-On July 27, 2002, he married model Vanessa Marie Arevalo, having proposed in Vail, Colorado.
-They have a son, Lucas (b.
-April 20, 2003), and a daughter, Leila (b.
-July 7, 2006).

-On September 9, 2019, he announced that he had been diagnosed with renal cell carcinoma and would be taking several weeks off to receive treatment.

 Career

 After graduating from McGill, he began working as a model and started acting in commercials in Canada, the U.S. and Europe.
 This led to taking acting classes and the beginning of his acting career in Toronto.